MadMaxMcKinney/max-mckinney-gatsby/src/work/sureshot-product-ecosystem/index.md

 <p class="photo-grid-subtitle">Consistent visual styling</p>

 #### Collaboration
-Sureshot UI was built in a design tool called Figma utilizing the team features of the tool to allow others to collaborate and quickly iterate on designs.
-Everything was built as components so if a change was made it would propagate through all the designs, which saved countless hours due to the large artboard counts and sizes many of our mocks had.
+Sureshot UI was built in Figma and utilized the team features of the tool to allow others to collaborate and quickly iterate with the custom modular designs and pre-built layout modules.
+Everything was built with the latest auto-layout components so designers could quickly iterate and prototype with ease.
+The library also included "layout modules" which were predefined sections of the UI that shared common elements and patterns.
+These modules still allowed for customization but helped create a consistent experience between the Sureshot ecosystem.

 <div class="photo-grid-container">
 <div class="photo-grid">